 7. Learn a new skill - I, uh, learned how to plan an event?
 I learned how to tie a lot of tiny bows?
 I'll get back to you on this one.

-8. Buy less, sew more - I made myself a pillow, made lavender sachets for Christmas gifts, and collected a lot of sewing project ideas.
-Thank you, Pinterest, for destroying my life.
+8. Buy less, sew more - I made myself a pillow, made lavender sachets for Christmas gifts, and collected a lot of sewing project

-9. Plant a garden - Part 1 and Part 2
+9. Plant a garden - Part 1 and

 10. Eat less junk - A work in progress, also part of my goal for next year.